Healthdirect Free Australian health advice you can count on.

 Key facts

-• Colonoscopies are used to diagnose medical conditions such as bowel cancer.
+• A colonoscopy is used to diagnose medical conditions such as bowel cancer.

-• Bowel preparation, using a strong laxative, is necessary to clean out the bowel so it can be examined.
+• Bowel preparation is necessary to clean out your bowel so it can be examined.

 What is a colonoscopy?

-A colonoscopy is a procedure that uses a flexible tube, known as a colonoscope.
-It is inserted into your anus and through the rectum.
-It lets your doctor see the inside of your large bowel (the colon).
-The tube transmits images to a screen where signs of medical conditions can be seen.
+A colonoscopy is a medical procedure that uses a flexible tube known as a colonoscope.
+The tube is gently inserted into your anus and passed through the rectum into the large bowel (colon).

 When is a colonoscopy recommended?